Ka Island: History

 Even after Mao's assassination by the Ming in 1629, troops and refugees remained stationed on the island until 1636.
 As preparation for the Manchu's second invasion of Korea, Hong Taiji traveled to Zhenjiang and sent Abatai, Jirgalang, and Ajige to secure its western coast in the 12th lunar month of 1636.
 Shen Shikui was well ensconced in Ka Island's fortifications and hammered his attackers with heavy cannon for over a month.
 In the end, Ming and Korean defectors including Kong Youde landed 70 boats on the eastern side of the island and drew out his garrison in that direction.
 On the next morning, however, he found that the Qing—"who seem to have flown"—had landed to his rear in the northwest corner of the island in the middle of the night.
 Shen refused to surrender, but was overrun and beheaded by Ajige.
 Official reports put the casualties as at least 10,000, with few survivors.
 The Ming general Yang Sichang then withdrew the remaining Ming forces in Korea to Denglai in northern Shandong.
 (The removal of the Chinese settlement is sometimes portrayed as reducing the tax burden on nearby Korean settlements, but in fact the Qing merely continued them under another name.)

 In late October 1951, the PLA made a concerted push to remove UN troops from islands near the mouth of the Yalu.
 The most significant was Taehwa Island, but Ka Island was also assaulted during the night of 5 November and then strafed by Yak fighters on 14 November.
-During the second attack, the garrison was quickly overrun.
+During the second attack, the garrison was defeated and driven off the island.